stochastics-ulm-university/laguerre-approximation/README.md

 > image data. [arXiv:1508.01341 [cond-mat.mtrl-sci]](http://arxiv.org/abs/1508.01341)

 If you use this software package in a work that leads to a scientific paper, we ask you to mention it explicitly and cite reference [1].
+(Update: The paper has been accepted for publication in Philosophical Magazine.
+The publication details will be updated in this readme file when the paper is published.)

 Usage